scottcgi/MojoJson/README.md

   The core parsing code only 300 lines, and the implementation only use the C standard lib, and just has one C file that can be easily integrated into any C project.

-  **Notice**: the only different from C# is that the C code does not support `SetEscapeString` API to handle escape strings.
+  **Note**: the only different from C# is that the C code does not support `SetEscapeString` API to convert escaped strings, so the escaped strings will remain original state in C JsonValue.

 ## License